Serzhanov/Serzhanov/README.md

 - 👋 Hi, I’m @Serzhanov
 - 👀 I’m interested in Data science/Software field.
-- 🌱 I’m currently seeking an internship
-- 💞️ I’m looking to collaborate on ... smthing interesting
 - 📫 How to reach me ->ns490367@gmail.com